momentum-cohort-2018-07/w7-lab-sql-lstravers/SQL_Answers.md

 7) **Find the client for whom Mrs. Lupe Schowalter (the developer) has worked the greatest number of hours.**

 8) **List all client names with their project names (multiple rows for one client is fine).
 Make sure that clients still show up even if they have no projects.**

-9)**Find all developers who have written no comments.**
+9) **Find all developers who have written no comments.**